-Table = 1 Energy Plan Matrice

-Table 5.1 - Energy Plan Metrics

-Type of Activity Reporting Metric

-Building Codes and Name of new code adopted

-Standards Name of old code replaced

-of new and existing buildings covered by new code

-D 11 11 D 1 C1

-Building Retrofits # of buildings retrofitted, by sector

-Square footage of buildings retrofitted, by sector

-Clean Energy Policy # of alternative energy plans developed or improved

-of renewable portfolio standards established or improved

-Number of interconnection standards

-established or improved

-Building Energy Audits # of audits performed, by sector

-Floor space audited, by sector

-Auditor's projection of energy savings, by sector

-Energy Efficiency Rating Types of energy-consuming devices for which

-and Labeling energy efficiency rating and labeling systems

-were endorsed by the grantee

-Table 5.1 - Energy Pla an Metrics (con't.)

-Type of Activity Reporting Metric

-Government, School, # of units purchased, by type (e.g., vehicles,

-Institutional office equipment, HVAC equipment, streetlights,

-Procurement exit signs, etc.)

-Number of building retrofitted, by industry

-sector

-Square footage of building retrofitted, by

-industry sector

-Industrial Retrofit # of buildings retrofitted, by Industry sector

-Support Square footage of building retrofitted, by

-industry sector

-Loans, Grants, and # of loans given and their monetary value

-Incentives # of monetary value of grants given

-of incentives provided and their monetary

-value

-Incremental Cost for # and square footage of new buildings designed,

-Efficiency and Design by sector

-Elements in New # and square footage of new buildings

-Buildings constructed, by sector

-Renewable Energy # and size of solar energy systems installed

-Market Development # and size of wind energy systems installed

-and size of other renewable energy systems

-installed

-Financial Incentives for Monetary value of financial incentive provided,

-Energy Efficiency by sector

-Total value of investments incentivized, by sector

-Estimated impact of incentives on total

-investment made

-Technical Assistance # of information transaction contacts (for

-example, webinar, site visit, media, fact sheet) in

-which an energy efficiency or renewable energy

-measure were recommended, by sector

-Transportation # of alternative fuel vehicles purchased

-of conventional vehicles converted to

-alternative fuel use

-of new alternative refueling stations

-of new carpools and vanpools formed

-of energy-efficient traffic signals installed

-of street lane-miles for which synchronized The street lane-miles for which synchronized

-) traffic signals were installed

-Workshops, Training, # and type of workshops, training, and education

-Education sessions held

-of people attending workshops, training, and

-education sessions
+Table 5.1 - Energy Plan Metrics Type of Activity Reporting Metric Building Codes and Name of new code adopted Standards Name of old code replaced of new and existing buildings covered by new code Building Retrofits # of buildings retrofitted, by sector Square footage of buildings retrofitted, by sector Clean Energy Policy # of alternative energy plans developed or improved of renewable portfolio standards established or improved Number of interconnection standards established or improved Building Energy Audits # of audits performed, by sector Floor space audited, by sector Auditor's projection of energy savings, by sector Energy Efficiency Rating and Labeling Types of energy-consuming devices for which energy efficiency rating and labeling systems were endorsed by the grantee

+Table 5.1 - Energy Plan Metrics (con't.)
+Type of Activity Government, School, Institutional Procurement # of units purchased, by type (e.g., vehicles, office equipment, HVAC equipment, streetlights, exit signs, etc.) Number of building retrofitted, by industry sector Square footage of building retrofitted, by industry sector Industrial Retrofit Support # of buildings retrofitted, by Industry sector Square footage of building retrofitted, by industry sector Loans, Grants, and Incentives # of loans given and their monetary value # of monetary value of grants given # of incentives provided and their monetary value Incremental Cost for Efficiency and Design Elements in New Buildings # and square footage of new buildings designed, by sector # and square footage of new buildings constructed, by sector Renewable Energy Market Development # and size of solar energy systems installed # and size of wind energy systems installed # and size of other renewable energy systems installed Financial Incentives for Energy Efficiency Monetary value of financial incentive provided, by sector Total value of investments incentivized, by sector Estimated impact of incentives on total investment made Technical Assistance # of information transaction contacts (for example, webinar, site visit, media, fact sheet) in which an energy efficiency or renewable energy measure were recommended, by sector Transportation # of alternative fuel vehicles purchased # of conventional vehicles converted to alternative fuel use # of new alternative refueling stations # of new carpools and vanpools formed # of energy-efficient traffic signals installed # of street lane-miles for which synchronized traffic signals were installed Workshops, Training, Education # and type of workshops, training, and education sessions held # of people attending workshops, training, and education sessions